exajobs/os-collection/README.md

 # Operating Systems (OS) Collection

-# Monitoring Tools Collection
-> Welcome To The World of Monitoring.
-An ongoing & curated collection of awesome software, frameworks and libraries, learning tutorials  and videos, technical guidelines and best practices in  the ecosystem of Monitoring.
+> Welcome To The World of Operating System.
+An ongoing & curated collection of awesome software, frameworks and libraries, learning tutorials  and videos, technical guidelines and best practices about Operating Systems (OS).
 > Thanks to our daily readers and contributors.
 The goal is to build a categorized community-driven collection of very well-known resources.
 Sharing, suggestions and contributions are always welcome!

-## `What is Monitoring?`
+## `About Operating Systems (OS)?`

 ## `Table of Contents`